HunnyJummani/spree_payu_gateway_ext/README.md

 [instructions](CONTRIBUTING.md) for installing dependencies and crafting a good pull request.

-Copyright (c) 2020 [name of extension creator], released under the New BSD License
+Copyright (c) 2020 Hunny Jummani, released under the New BSD License